From left to right: Kudzai Nyamondo, Oumie Kuyatehand Ore Francis (inaugural Sanger Excellence Fellows 2022/23)

 Sanger Excellence Fellowship

-Applications for our 2024 Sanger Excellence Fellowship are now open
+Applications for our Sanger Excellence Fellowship will shortly open

-Following the success of our Excellence Fellowship in 2022 and 2023 we are proud to be launching our Fellowship for the third time.
+Following the success of our Excellence Fellowship in 2022, 2023 and 2024 we are proud to be launching our Fellowship for the fourth time.
 Our three-year Fellowship is aimed at people from Black heritage backgrounds.
-Meet our three Inaugural Fellows.
+Meet our three Inaugural Fellows and our 2023/24 cohort.

 We are keen to enable Black early career researchers to develop their portfolio of research experience and thrive in the field of UK genomics science.
 Our Fellowship is designed to attract research excellence.
 We will provide the Fellows with training, mentorship and support to drive their careers forward and to support a more diverse pipeline of future talent.